List of other album appearances by Dolly Parton

-Dolly Parton has contributed to over 100 albums throughout her career.
+Dolly Parton contributed to over 100 albums throughout her career.
 These contributions range from solo recordings and duets to providing backing and harmony vocals for other artists.
-This additional work spans Parton's entire career, beginning in 1966 when she provided uncredited harmony vocals on Bill Phillips' recording of her composition "Put It Off Until Tomorrow" through her most recent collaboration with Beyoncé in 2024 on "Dolly P" and "Tyrant".
+This additional work spanned Parton's entire career, beginning in 1966 when she provided uncredited harmony vocals on Bill Phillips' recording of her composition "Put It Off Until Tomorrow", through her collaboration with Beyoncé in 2024 on "Dolly P" and "Tyrant".